JarlPenguin/rebalanced-music/README.md

 <details>
 <summary>Versioning scheme</summary>

-  The version number consists of the minimum supported stable Minecraft: Java Edition version followed by the iteration of the resource pack.
+  The version name consists of the minimum supported stable Minecraft: Java Edition version followed by the iteration of the resource pack for that version of Minecraft: Java Edition.
 If there is no supported stable Minecraft: Java Edition version, then the minimum supported Minecraft: Java Edition version is used instead.

   For example, version 1.16.2 v1 means that it is the first iteration of the resource pack to support at least Minecraft: Java Edition version 1.16.2.
 Meanwhile, version 21w39a v2 means that it is the second iteration of the resource pack to support at least Minecraft: Java Edition version 21w39a.

-  The maximum supported Minecraft: Java Edition version is specified in the changelog of the respective resource pack version.
+  The maximum supported Minecraft: Java Edition version is specified in the changelog of the respective version of the resource pack.
 </details>